 - 2 tablespoons brown sugar

-- *OR use 1 ¼ cups good raspberry preserves only
+- 1 ¼ cups good raspberry preserves or jam, instead of the filling ingredients above

 Instructions